113ll3/Ibmclouddocscli/vcapsvc.md

 {: #vcap_services}

-The VCAP_SERVICES environment variable is a JSON object that contains information that you can use to interact with a service instance in {{site.data.keyword.Bluemix_notm}}.
+The VCAP_SERVICES (VMware Cloud Application Platform) environment variable is a JSON object that contains information that you can use to interact with a service instance in {{site.data.keyword.Bluemix_notm}}.
 {:shortdesc}